return to Home page Northeast Ohio Jewish History

 Guidelines for posts

-2. Posts should be relevant, respectful and informative.
-No political or commercial posts.
+1. Posts must be relevant, respectful and informative.
+No politics, no ads.

-3. Pictures must be accompanied by several lines of information, plus credit to the source of the image.
+3. Pictures must be accompanied by a caption plus a credit to the source of the image.

 4. OK to share a relevant post made on another open group.
 No invitations to join another group.

 5. History research requests are welcome.
-Explain what you are doing and what sources you've already tried.
-Sorry, no family research questions.
+Share what you are doing and the sources you've tried.
+For family research questions, we recommend the Jewish Genealogy Society of Cleveland.

 Northeast Ohio Jewish History Group Picture